rbirkby/Ilmer.org/wills/index.md

 > Edmund Bolles at the instance of William Trippe in a case of impeding the last will of William Trippe, deceased.
 > The parties appeared and mutually agreed to stand by the award of the rector of Aston and the Vicar of Ilmer, whatever the terms;
 > under penalty of 10s. half of which should go to the parish church and the other half to the office provided that the award was given within the feast of Michaelmas next to come.
-> Agreement and the ease dismissed.
+> Agreement and the case dismissed.

 Trippe was also mentioned in [Part I](http://www.bucksas.org.uk/rob/rob_11_1_27.pdf) of the above folio: